syedanwarafridi/Data-Structures-and-Algorithms/README.md

     Make your changes and commit them
     Push your changes to your forked repository
     Create a pull request to merge your changes into the main repository

-Please make sure that your changes are well-documented and include appropriate test cases.
-License

-This repository is licensed under the MIT License.
-See the LICENSE file for more information.